 Cryptography Next Generation (CNG) Classes

-The Cryptography Next Generation (CNG) classes provide a managed wrapper around the native CNG functions.
+In the .NET Framework 3.5 and later versions, the Cryptography Next Generation (CNG) classes provide a managed wrapper around the native CNG functions.
 (CNG is the replacement for CryptoAPI.)
 These classes have "Cng" as part of their names.
 Central to the CNG wrapper classes is the CngKey key container class, which abstracts the storage and use of CNG keys.
 This class lets you store a key pair or a public key securely and refer to it by using a simple string name.
 The elliptic curve-based ECDsaCng signature class and the ECDiffieHellmanCng encryption class can use CngKey objects.